 Resonance structures are the multiple Lewis structures of similar energy, the position of nuclei, bonding and the non-bonding pair of electrons that can accurately describe a molecule.

 They are taken as canonical structures of the hybrid molecules formed by the superimposition of multiple Lewis structures.
 The hybrid molecule alone can accurately describe the molecule.

 An indicative example – Resonance structure of SO3

 The above figure shows a different canonical structure of SO3.
 They all are similar in energy, the position of nuclei, bonding and non-bonding pairs.

 The three O-S bond are same in bond length which was not equivalent to the length of a double bond between O and S. So it requires resonance structures to describe it correctly.

 - Every structure is associated with a certain quantity of energy, which determines the stability of a molecule or ion.
 A resonance hybrid has a structure that is intermediate between the contributing structures.
 The total quantity of potential energy, however, is lower than the intermediate and the molecule is said to be a hybrid molecule.

-- Resonance averages the bond characteristics as whole.
+- Resonance averages the bond characteristics as a whole.

-- The canonical forms don’t exist in real.
+- The canonical forms don’t exist in reality.
 They are discussed to make the study of molecules easy.
-The superimposition of canonical forms leads to formation of hybrid molecules which accurately describes the molecule.
+The superimposition of canonical forms leads to the formation of hybrid molecules which accurately describes the molecule.

 - The concept of resonating structures or canonical structures came into being so as to account for the different bond parameters found in the molecule than suggested by their Lewis structures.